jen-tang/pixel_tracker/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name_)

-# Shoppy Shoperson
+# PixelTracker

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Ever find yourself overspending and not realizing it until the end of the month?
+Or only having a vague sense of how much you've spent?
+That's what PixelTracker is focused on preventing, a handy way to track and visualize your expenses!

+Pixel Tracker is a web app that will allow users to

+Remember those grade school days where kids avidly traded cards with each other?
+That nostalgia is what Vicard Delight aims to reach, where trading cards go virtual!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+Vircard Delight is a web app that will allow users to obtain a collection of trading cards (through daily login rewards or points from completing tasks), and trade them on the marketplace.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they can view their collection, and list items in their collection for sale.
+At the same time, users can trade for trading cards they do not have, allowing them to complete their collection.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users and Trading Cards

-* users can have multiple lists (via references)
+* users can have multiple items (via references)
-* each list can have multiple items (by embedding)

 (__TODO__: sample documents_)